-Kroc used his considerable moxie to grow the McDonald’s Corporation into an unparalleled success.
-He envisioned, developed and sold a franchise system that became a runaway success.
+Kroc used his considerable moxie to grow the McDonald’s Corporation into unparalleled success.
+He envisioned, developed, and sold a franchise system that became a runaway success.

 Kroc brought his dream to fruition by focusing relentlessly on emphasizing consistency in product and experience.
-He developed a detailed manual for running a McDonald’s restaurant that covered everything from food prep to cleaning.
+He developed a detailed manual for running a McDonald’s restaurant covering everything from food prep to cleaning.
 Franchisees and leaders learned the basics at Hamburger University, the company’s training program.

 But beneath the bright yellow plastic veneer, there have always been rumblings about Kroc’s ambition and his sometimes ruthless pursuit of his goals.
 The movie The Founder brought those rumblings to the fore, highlighting Kroc’s troubled relationship and sour parting of ways with his original partners, Richard and Maurice McDonald.

-Kroc’s moxie, warts and all, holds key lessons for leaders.
+Kroc’s moxie, warts, and all hold vital lessons for leaders.
 Here’s a sampling:

-The McDonald brothers opened their first restaurant in San Bernardino, California in 1940.
-They kept the menu simple and inexpensive, and over time pioneered a new self-service model for customers.
+The McDonald brothers opened their first restaurant in San Bernardino, California, in 1940.
+They kept the menu simple and inexpensive and pioneered a new self-service model for customers over time.
 Their concept was wildly successful, and they caught the attention of Kroc, who was then a milkshake machine salesman.

 Kroc was intrigued by the concept.
-He knew he could scale it and reproduce it across the country, delivering a consistent, good quality, value meal to hungry customers.
-He convinced the McDonald brothers to partner with him, and went on to established one of the most successful franchise businesses in history.
+He knew he could scale and reproduce it across the country, delivering consistent, good quality, value meals to hungry customers.
+So he convinced the McDonald brothers to partner with him and established one of the most successful franchise businesses in history.

 Moxie means trying, failing, trying again and failing again, and repeating that process no matter how long it takes.

 Even his efforts to get McDonald’s Corporation off the ground took several years of effort and lots of readjusting along the way.
-Kroc simply refused to give up.
+But, nevertheless, Kroc simply refused to give up.

 Control of your story is out of your hands.
 History will judge you.
-It’s often said that the victor gets to write the history, and that was certainly true in Kroc’s case.
+It’s often said that the victor gets to write the past, and that was undoubtedly true in Kroc’s case.
 For years, all mention of the early partnership with the McDonald brothers was left out of official histories of the company.
-The story focused solely on Kroc and his contributions.
+So instead, the story focused solely on Kroc and his contributions.

-But it’s pretty tough to completely sweep aside the chain’s namesake brothers.
+But it’s pretty tough to thoroughly sweep aside the chain’s namesake brothers.
 And when you remember them, you have to remember how the relationship between Kroc and the McDonalds went south, too.

-Kroc had opened his first McDonald’s restaurant in Illinois, and was beginning to sell franchises when the brothers got cold feet.
+Kroc had opened his first McDonald’s restaurant in Illinois and was beginning to sell franchises when the brothers got cold feet.
 They were worried about the tax burden they and their heirs would carry.
-They offered to sell their stake in the venture for a price that Kroc considered exorbitantly high.
-The negotiations became so bitter that Kroc eventually opened up a McDonald’s location just a block from the original McDonald’s restaurant, and worked relentlessly to drive the McDonald brothers out of business.
+They offered to sell their stake in the venture for Kroc considered exorbitantly high.
+The negotiations became so bitter that Kroc eventually opened up a McDonald’s location just a block from the original McDonald’s restaurant and worked relentlessly to drive the McDonald brothers out of business.

-Many have questioned Kroc’s ethics in his dealings with his original partners, and those questions have turned up on books, articles and now a major motion picture.
-The picture is less than flattering.
+Many have questioned Kroc’s ethics in dealings with his original partners, and those questions have turned up on books, articles, and now a major motion picture.
+But, unfortunately, the image is less than flattering.
 Some see Kroc’s actions as evidence of his moxie, and some see it as blind ambition.